DomWilliams0/name-needed/.planning/backlog.md

 * resolve an entity to its displayable name including state in the UI layer only
 	* e.g. get item name ("Apple (rotten)"), person name ("Steve (unconscious)")
 	* expose via helper on NameComponent and replace all the current duplication with "unnamed"
+* when entity is in a container, show that instead of "unknown" position
 * ui button to skip up/down to next surface
 * inventory window (separate from debug window) to show items in person's inventory/container in a nice way
 * common widget for an entity's identifier, e.g. show clickable name, mouse over for EX:Y id and useful state, click to select